Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Discussion

 Through our study of RQ1, we explored how MROs can nudge collective movement among co‑located participants without prescribing specific actions.
-We found that \emph{intentional nudging is grounded on neutral affordances}: Affordances describe action possibilities relative to a body in context \cite{Gibson2015ecological}.
-By introducing MROs that leverage familiar physical metaphors (rope, spring, magnetic field), we provide \emph{neutral} affordance grounding that easily matches our intuition and quickly supports embodied mastering, while \emph{nudging} adds designer (OJ) intention by selectively amplifying certain contingencies.
-For example, a rope that visually and sonically behaves like a heavy cord, to invite instinctive actions, enacted the metaphor accordingly (e.g., swinging).
-OJs map "digital physics" and bodily action with the MROs to synesthetic audiovisual feedback.
-OJ intentionally makes some moves "rewarded" more richly than others (e.g., 360° spins for rope), a nudge that biases exploration toward specific actions.
+We found that \emph{intentional nudging is grounded on neutral affordances}: Affordances describe action possibilities relative to a body in context~\cite{Gibson2015ecological}.
+By introducing MROs that leverage familiar physical metaphors (rope, spring, magnetic field), we provide \emph{neutral} affordance grounding that easily matches our intuition and quickly supports embodied mastery, while \emph{nudging} adds the designer's (or OJ's) intention by selectively amplifying certain contingencies.
+For example, a rope that visually and sonically behaves like a heavy cord invites instinctive swinging.
+OJs then map \emph{``digital physics''} and bodily action to synesthetic audiovisual feedback through the MROs, intentionally making some moves \emph{``rewarded''} more richly than others (e.g., 360° spins for rope), a nudge that biases exploration toward specific actions.
 For example, the pitch of a tone was mapped to the rope's centripetal acceleration, so that faster, more vigorous swinging produced a higher-pitched sound.
-MR nudging preserves voluntariness and open-endedness, offering an alternative path between motion guidance based on feedforward/corrective cues toward a target \cite{Yu2024Design}, and actuation-based puppeteering that reduces agency \cite{Lopes2022Editorial}.
+MR nudging preserves voluntariness and open-endedness, offering an alternative path between motion guidance based on feedforward/corrective cues toward a target~\cite{Yu2024Design}, and actuation-based puppeteering that reduces agency~\cite{Lopes2022Editorial}.

 Our findings also revealed that \emph{synesthetic feedback is highly effective for MR nudging}.
-Because participants cannot physically touch MROs, synesthetic audio-visual mappings \cite{Merter2017Synesthetic,Haverkamp2013Synesthetic} function as perceptual proxies for materiality, enabling people to see and to hear "digital physics", tension, momentum, and field strength.
-In line with research on multimodal feedback in motor learning \cite{TurmoVidal2023Intercorporeal, Diller2024Visual}, these tight action-effect couplings create virtuous cycles: movement produces clear audiovisual changes that reveal the MRO's capabilities, which then encourage more adventurous movement.
+Because participants cannot physically touch MROs, synesthetic audiovisual mappings~\cite{Merter2017Synesthetic,Haverkamp2013Synesthetic} function as perceptual proxies for materiality, enabling people to see and to hear \emph{``digital physics''}, tension, momentum, and field strength.
+In line with research on multimodal feedback in motor learning~\cite{TurmoVidal2023Intercorporeal, Diller2024Visual}, these tight action-effect couplings create virtuous cycles: movement produces clear audiovisual changes that reveal the MRO's capabilities, which then encourage more adventurous movement.
 These mappings teach the MRO's digital physics without explicit instruction, scaffolding the experience from initial tentative exploration to embodied mastery.